BaTCAVe: Trustworthy Explanations for Robot Behaviors: Experiment 4: Vision-based Autonomous Driving

 \subsection{Concepts}

-As highlighted in section~\ref{sec:limitations} as one of the limitations, when the concepts are small, they might not provide a stong enough signal to distinguish from a random concept class.
+One of the limitations are when the concepts are small, they might not provide a strong enough signal to distinguish from a random concept class.
 For instance, Cone Concept B and Random Concept in Fig.~\ref{fig:concept-donkeygym} are largely similar.